 3. an educated workforce.
-The basic requirements of labour can be met from the local population, which provides a pool of workers keen to learn and earn, and who can be readily trained (see notes 3 and 4).
+The basic requirements of labor can be met by the local population, which provides a pool of workers keen to learn and earn, and who can be readily trained (see notes 3 and 4).
 Agreement with IncBio to train middle and junior management and staff through Spanish will speed up the process of getting the plant safely operational prior to final commissioning;

-5. a favourable tax regime.
-Caribbean Biofuels will be operating in free zones established by government specifically to attract inward investment by applying a favourable rate of business tax;
+5. a favorable tax regime.
+Caribbean Biofuels will be operating in free zones established by the government specifically to attract inward investment by applying a favorable rate of business tax;

-6. presence of major multinationals making for a benevolent trading climate.
+6. presence of major multinationals makes for a benevolent trading climate.
 Multinationals that have operating presences in DR include Nestlé, Proctor and Gamble, Imperial Tobacco, and Deutsche Bank.

 https://economics.rabobank.com/publications/2014/february/country-report-dominican-republic/ http://www.bloomberg.com/news/articles/2015-01-20/dominican-republic-plans-to-issue-at-least-1-billion-ofbonds.
 Wind is impractical due to the need to suspend operations during the hurricane season which lasts from approximately June to November, the potential for hydro-electric is limited, and in 2011 a biomass project for the Monte Cristi region failed due to impracticalities.